 Dolphins can hold their breath for roughly between 8 and 10 minutes before they surface to breathe.

 Although, this varies between species.
 Some can hold their breath for up to 15 minutes.

-Dolphins breathe through a blowhole, which is covered by a muscular flap when they go underwater, preventing water from reaching their lungs.
+Dolphins breathe through a blowhole covered by a muscular flap when they go underwater, preventing water from reaching their lungs.

-Dolphins remain conscious even when sleeping because their breathing is not automatic the way human’s is, so if they slept in an unconscious state, they would be unable to breathe.
+Dolphins remain conscious even when sleeping because their breathing is not automatic the way humans are, so if they slept in an unconscious state, they would be unable to breathe.

-Dolphins sleep either motionless at the surface of the water or swimming very slowly near the surface of the water.
+Dolphins sleep either motionless at the water’s surface or swimming very slowly near the surface of the water.

 Do Dolphins have similarities to Land Mammals?

 Despite being marine mammals and being unable to walk, Dolphins have similarities to land mammals.

 Cetaceans (dolphins, porpoises, and whales) closest relative is a hippopotamus, a semi-aquatic mammal.

 Dolphins have similarities to land mammals in the basic sense that they all share the characteristics of mammals, breathing air, being warm-blooded, and so on.